cshilwant/seva-forked/README.md

    already support that, the GUI runs entirely in the accessors web browser if you want it, but you could always just hook into the websocket API directly, too.
- - Want to host your own storefront?
-Go right ahead.
-See the old [seva-store](https://github.com/StaticRocket/seva-store) for an example of the minimum requirements for interacting with the Seva Control Center and [seva-apps](https://github.com/cshilwant/seva-apps) for an example of the app repo structure.
-(Though right now you'll have to change the store address that's compiled into the web interface and launcher.
-We're looking into making that more friendly.)

 ## Future plans and features